mmoncera/Evently/README.md

 ## Current Features
 * User can register an account
 * User can sign in to their account
-* User can sign in to their account
+* User can sign out of their account
 * User can search for an event by location
 * User can view search results
 * User can bookmark an event